 What if the way the culture directs us to think about our own biological origins is based on a vast, highly influential myth?
 The myth is materialism.
 It’s the idea that only material stuff actually exists, while what we thought are immaterial or spiritual realities — the mind, free will, the soul — aren’t real at all but are just fobbed off on us by the brain.
 That’s the theme of the first episode of Science Uprising, an aggressive new counterprogramming series of short videos.
+The episode is up now on YouTube!

 The culture that propagates the myth works through the media, through popular science spokesmen like Neil deGrasse Tyson and Richard Dawkins, through education that takes the form of indoctrination, and with the insistent endorsement of more than a few genuine scientists who, like so many in the public, have swallowed the materialist Kool-Aid.
 They’ve convinced millions of people that reality goes no further than what we can see and touch.
 If true, that would mean that the things we care about most, including love, passion, meaning, a sense of right and wrong, and so much else, are illusions.
 Unfortunately, a great many people believe that.